E-Sid/scripts/README.md

 - `moca-mmse-converter.sh` converts the results of MoCA to MMSE based on van Steenoven I, Aarsland D, Hurtig H, Chen-Plotkin A, Duda JE, Rick J, Chahine LM, Dahodwala N, Trojanowski JQ, Roalf DR, Moberg PJ, Weintraub D. Conversion between mini-mental state examination, montreal cognitive assessment, and dementia rating scale-2 scores in Parkinson's disease.
 Mov Disord.
 2014 Dec;29(14):1809-15. doi: 10.1002/mds.26062.
 Epub 2014 Nov 7.
 PMID: 25381961; PMCID: PMC4371590.
 - `moca-blind-bc.sh`, `moca-blind-calc.sh`, and `moca-blind-echo.sh` refer Montreal Cognitive Examination - blind (MoCA - Blind)
 - `bprs-bc.sh`, `bprs-calc`, and `bprs-echo.sh` refer to Brief Psychiatric Rating Scale (BPRS)
+- `hrsd-bs.sh`, refers to the 17-item Hamilton Depression Rating Scale (HRSD) or (HAM-D), Hamilton M. A rating scale for depression.
+J Neurol Neurosurg Psychiatry 1960; 23:56–62
 - `ect-dose.sh` calculates the electroconvulsive therapy (ECT) dose according to Age-Based & Half Age-Based Formulae.
 Also, if one gives it the Pulse Width (PW) in millisecond (ms), Frequency in Herz (Hz), Duration in seconds (D), and current in Amperes (I).
 It can calculate the charge in millicoulombs (mC). eg PW: 1 ms, F 20 Hz, Duration 6, and current 0.8 A, Charge would be 192.0 mC.
 Due, to float nature of values, out of range prompt is of limited abilities.
 - If any of the values are out of range, the programme will let you know and will prompt you to enter a value within range
 ### Dependencies